ChinYiTseng/IMS/JSP_GA/JSP_GA.md

 end
 ```

-Use roulette wheel and select the chromosome to be included in new population.
+Use the roulette wheel and select the chromosome to be included in new population.
 ```matlab
 for m = 1:population_size
     if (selection_rand(m) <= qk(1))